gabor-boros/questdb-statuspage/README.md

 ```

-To set up a schema that represents the table in the database, create a `models.py` containing the schema definition:
+To set up a schema that represents the table in the database, create a `models.py` in the `app` package, containing the schema definition:

 ```python
 # models.py